 This is one of the songs that I truly consider an accomplishment in it’s own right; one that makes me overjoyed I got into creating music in the first place.

 The ‘teary eyes’ refrain comes from a scrapped track called Valentina I wrote back in 2009.
-I felt like that emotional reassurance seemed to contradict the dystopian nature of track, one of the many polarizing elements it has to offer (hehe sorry).
-Musically it takes influences from EBM and Hi-NRG disco, but has become a whole different creature.
+I felt like that emotional reassurance seemed to contradict the dystopian nature of track.
+I was influenced by both EBM and Hi-NRG disco, but it has turned a whole different creature.
 Allen Yang spices up things with some insistent drum grooves, a marvellous addition to the track.

 Thank you for indulging my shameless self review, but I hope you enjoy this track as much as I enjoyed making it.